c0ffeeartc/EntitasGenericAddon/README.md

 ## FAQ
 **Q: What `Cache<T>.I` does?**

-A: `Cache<T>.I`creates and reuses static copy of component for passing values to Entitas component through manually created `Component.Set` method. `I` is shortened `Instance`.
+A: `Cache<T>.I`creates and reuses static copy of class component for passing values to Entitas component through manually created `Component.Set` method. `I` is shortened `Instance`.
 Check [CacheT.cs](./Entitas.Generic/Lookup/CacheT.cs) for implementation.
+There is no need to use `Cache<T>.I` with struct components.

 **Q: I have better implementation of some interface/feature**

 A: Improvements are great!
 Please write your suggestion in Issues section

-## TODO
-  - Add ability to use struct ComponentData for better API, same as in [Entitas.Generic](https://github.com/yosadchyi/Entitas.Generic)